flancia-coop/doc.anagora.org/social-coop-oc.md

     - TWG
         - New SC instance in Bonfire for testing
         - light conversations: do we want to move from Masto to Bonfire ?
-        - Mastodon devs are eally stubborn about features the community want.
+        - Mastodon devs are really stubborn about features the community want.
     - CWG
         - No one from CWG present.
 - Legal risks/issues